xtrinch/esp32s2-bme280-webusb/README.md

 - BOOT button should be as up as possible
 - additional USB chip for serial comm (top left)
 - remove the Y3 weird text on the PCB

+- move display 0.5mm to the left
+- shave another mm off of height